EntySec/Ghost/README.md

 # Ghost Framework execution

 ```
-To execute Ghost Framework you
+To run Ghost Framework you should
-should execute the following command.
+execute the following command.
 ```

 > ghost